Like any standard RADIUS implementation, Password Manager sends both the username and password for verification.

 Factor 1 is us sending username & password to RADIUS.

-Factor 2 is RADIUS doing the second part in however it’s configured – be it OTP, PIN, etc.
+Factor 2 is RADIUS doing the second part in however it’s configured – OTP (one time password), PIN, etc.